SENT (protocol)

-The SAE J2716 SENT (Single Edge Nibble Transmission) protocol is a point-to-point scheme for transmitting signal values from a sensor to a controller.
-It is intended to allow for transmission of high resolution data with a low system cost.
+The SAE J2716 SENT (Single Edge Nibble Transmission) protocol is a point-to-point scheme for transmitting signal values from a sensor to a vehicle controller.
+It is intended to allow for transmission of high resolution data at low system costs.

+A new revision SENT-B is currently being created to speed up the original SENT protocol (by a factor of 2), while being compatible from hardware point of view.

 Hardware

 The SENT protocol is a one-way, asynchronous voltage interface which requires three wires: a signal line (low state < 0.5 V, high state > 4.1 V), a supply voltage line (5 V) and a ground line.
 SENT uses pulse-width modulation to encode four bits (one nibble) per symbol.